-In campaign ad, GOP Senate candidate shoots gun at actors playing Biden, Pelosi and Sen. Mark Kelly, whose wife Gabby Giffords was injured in Arizona rampage
+In campaign ad, GOP Senate candidate shoots gun at actors playing Biden, Pelosi and Sen. Mark Kelly

 The Democrats draw their weapons.
 Then Lamon draws his pistol and quickly shoots the weapons out of their hands, prompting the trio to run away.

 A Lamon campaign spokesperson did not directly address criticism that the ad shows the candidate shooting at Giffords’s husband.
-The spokesperson, who did not provide a name, said the ad “shows the DC Gang drawing on Lamon and he merely shoots the weapons out of their hands.”
+The spokesperson, who did not provide a name, said the ad “shows the D.C.
+Gang drawing on Lamon and he merely shoots the weapons out of their hands.”

 “Unlike Kelly, Jim Lamon will shoot straight with Arizonans and take the fight to Biden — and he d--- sure won’t let the left bully him into backing down,” the spokesperson said.